Craft Passion

 coasters made from straw

 Dimension: approximately 3.5″ x 3.5″.
-The actual size is depending on your straw size
+The actual size depends on your straw size

 Materials and Tools: